 CELERY: If you don’t have any celery on hand, you can use chopped cucumber or red bell pepper.

 ONION: I like putting red onion rather than green onions in my tuna salad.
-It gives is a nice bright bit of color and tangy taste.
+It gives it a nice bright bit of color and a tangy taste.

 LEMON JUICE: You can add a bit of lemon juice or lemon zest to your tuna salad for a delicious kick.

-HERBS: Adding fresh parsley into your tuna salad is a nice way to add a bit more flavor into the mix.
+HERBS: Adding fresh parsley to your tuna salad is a nice way to add a bit more flavor to the mix.

 How To Make This Tuna Sandwich Recipe

 Follow our easy instructions to mix up this classic tuna salad before assembling your sandwiches.

 OUR RECIPE DEVELOPER SAYS